Opal-teaching/hello-world/README.md

     To test for errors, check the console by inspecting the page and choosing `console` on the top bar of the browser.
     Also disable the cache by going into the `network` tab of the debugging tools and [selecting](https://www.technipages.com/google-chrome-how-to-completely-disable-cache)
     the `disable cache` box.
+If you get an error about `favicon.ico`, it's fine.

 13. At this point, you've successfully set up a simple html page to run locally in your browser.
 However, this setup hasn't made use of Angular or OnsenUI yet.
 Now it's time to start building the app using Angular.
 An Angular app is bootstrapped by the module config function.
 To make use of this, we need to add the following.
-    First, we add an angular directive (ng-app) to `index.html`'s body tag to tell Angular where to start nesting the application.
+    First, add an angular directive (ng-app) to `index.html`'s body tag to tell Angular where to start nesting the application.
     ```
     <body ng-app="HelloWorld" ng-cloak>
         ...